 - Read SEA Airport status updates and COVID-19 FAQs for more information.

-- We have made many operational adjustments at SEA in response to the changing public health landscape.
+- We made many operational adjustments at SEA in response to the changing public health landscape.
 Here's how the Port is keeping our facilities clean and safe.

-- The Port has installed 250 hand sanitizers in and around the terminal.
+- The Port installed 280 hand sanitizers in and around the terminal.
 Traveling right now?
 Find the closest hand sanitizer to your gate.

 - The Department of Homeland Security issued a notice of arrival restrictions outlining the process for American citizens, legal permanent residents, and their immediate families who are returning home after recently visiting high-risk countries.
 Learn more about international arrival protocols during the coronavirus response.

 - The CDC, Customs and Border Protection Agency, the Port fire department, and other airport partners have infectious disease response plans in place that are reviewed, practiced, and updated throughout the year.

 The Port of Seattle responded to a Request for Information (RFI) from the United States Center for Disease Control (CDC) and Prevention, providing information pertaining to the safe restart of cruise operations.
 The Port provided its responses to the CDC as part of our effort to support the safety of the port workforce, crewmembers, passengers, and our communities.
 Read document

 - We thank our cruise partners for recognizing the severity of the COVID-19 health crisis and making the difficult decisions to cancel cruises.
 We look forward to welcoming cruise passengers back to Seattle, once health authorities declare this crisis over, and we can provide safe facilities necessary for operations.